Annotation-free Audio-Visual Segmentation: Experiments

-\textbf{Data-efficient Adaptation with Real Data.} To narrow the gap between synthetic and real data, we adopt a small amount of real training data from the AVSBench-S4 subset to fine-tune the model trained with AVS-Synthetic, creating a data-efficient few-shot learning scenario.
-The results, shown in Table~\ref{tab:real-ft}, demonstrate that the model trained on AVS-Synthetic achieves 61.7 mIoU ($\mathcal{M}_{\mathcal{J}}$) without using any real data.
-However, by using only 10\% of real data for fine-tuning, the performance can be significantly improved to 73.9 mIoU ($\mathcal{M}_{\mathcal{J}}$).
-We observe consistent improvement when more real data (20\% and 30\%) is provided for training.
-These results demonstrate that the model trained with synthetic data from our proposed pipeline can be further improved with real data, and the adaptation is highly data-efficient.
+\textbf{Data-efficient adaptation on real data.} To narrow the gap between synthetic and real data, we adopt a small number of real data from the AVSBench-S4 subset, and fine-tune the model trained with AVS-Synthetic, resembling the data-efficient few-shot learning scenario.
+The results in Table~\ref{tab:real-ft} demonstrate that the model trained on AVS-Synthetic achieves 64.05 mIoU ($\mathcal{M}_{\mathcal{J}}$) without using any real data.
+However, by using only 10\% of real data for fine-tuning, the performance can be significantly improved to 76.22 mIoU ($\mathcal{M}_{\mathcal{J}}$).
+We observe \textit{consistent} improvement when more real data (20\%/30\%/100\%) is provided for training.
+And the model (w/ P.T.) trained using 10\% real data outperforms the model (w/o P.T.) using 20\% real data.
+Similarly, the model (w/ P.T.) trained using 20\% real data outperforms the model (w/o P.T.) using 30\% real data.
+The results show that synthetic dataset can effectively reduce the demand for annotating real data with its better performance.
+And when using 100\% real data, the model using the weights of AVS-Synthetic pretrained model improves the performance by 1.64 $\mathcal{M}_{\mathcal{J}}$, achieving 83.17 $\mathcal{M}_{\mathcal{J}}$ and 0.901 $\mathcal{M}_{\mathcal{F}}$.

+Overall, these results demonstrate that the model trained with synthetic data from our proposed pipeline brings two benefits: (i) improving real-data efficiency, (ii) boosting the model's overall performance for the AVS task.